Worst-Case Services and State-Based Scheduling: Abstract

 \section{Abstract}

-In this paper, we shed new light on a classical problem: given a slot-timed, constant-capacity server, to provide long-run service guarantees to competing flows of unit-sized tasks, what short-run scheduling decisions must be made?
-We model each flow's long-run guarantee as a worst-case service that maps each queued arrival vector recording the flow's cumulative task arrivals, including those initially queued, to a worst-case acceptable departure vector lower-bounding its cumulative task departures.
-We show these services to be states that can be updated as tasks arrive and depart, and introduce state-based scheduling.
-We find the schedulability condition that must be preserved to maintain all flows' long-run guarantees, and then use this condition to identify, in each slot, all short-run scheduling decisions that preserve schedulability.

-This framework is general but computationally complex.
-To reduce its complexity, we consider three specializations.
-On the one hand, we show that when satisfactory short-run scheduling decisions exist, some special ones can be efficiently identified by maximizing the server's capacity slack, a generalization of the earliest-deadline-first rule.
-Second, we show that a special class of worst-case services, min-plus services, can be efficiently specified and updated using properties of the min-plus algebra, and that this efficiency can be further improved by restricting attention to a further specialization, dual-curve services, which turn out to be dynamic extensions of service curves that maintains all essential features of our framework while approaching near practical viability.
+In this paper, we shed new light on a classical scheduling problem: given a slot-timed, constant-capacity server, what short-run scheduling decisions must be made to provide long-run service guarantees to competing flows of unit-sized tasks?
+We model each flow's long-run guarantee as a worst-case service that maps each queued arrival vector recording the flow's cumulative task arrivals, including those initially queued, to a worst-case acceptable departure vector lower-bounding its cumulative served tasks.
+We show that these maps are states that can be updated as tasks arrive and are served, introduce state-based scheduling, find the schedulability condition necessary and sufficient to maintain all flows' long-run guarantees, and use this condition to identify all short-run scheduling decisions that preserve schedulability.
+Our framework is general but computationally complex.
+To reduce complexity, we consider three specializations.
+First, we show that when satisfactory short-run scheduling decisions exist, at least one can be efficiently identified by maximizing the server's capacity slack, a generalization of the earliest-deadline-first rule.
+Second, we show that a special class of worst-case services, min-plus services, can be efficiently specified and updated using properties of the min-plus algebra.
+Finally, we show that efficiency can be further improved by restricting attention to a min-plus service subclass, dual-curve services.
+This last specialization turns out to be a dynamic extension of service curves that maintains all essential features of our framework while approaching near practical viability.